 Another way to access the performance of our model is through our evaluation dataset.
 For each of our reference panels, we create a testing dataset of up to 500 people to train the model weights, and a validation dataset of up to 500 people to evaluate the final model.
 Like the individuals used to create our reference panels, the people included in the testing and validation datasets are believed to be of a single origin, and are expected to receive 100% assignment to a specific region.
 We can assess each region for overlap, precision, and recall as before.
-After fully tuning our model, we measured the following performance metrics (regions not updated in the 2024 model are not shown):
+After fully tuning our model, we measured the following performance metrics (Table 4.3).
+Regions not updated in the 2025 model are not shown.

-Table 4.3: Results from 20,962 single-origin evaluation individuals.
+Table 4.3: Results from 17,625 single-origin evaluation individuals.